Simulating Exceptional Non-Hermitian Metals with Single-Photon Interferometry

 {\it Introduction.---} Phases of quantum matter characterized by topologically robust nodal band structures, such as Weyl semimetals exhibiting remarkable transport properties~\cite{AMV18}, have been a major focus of both theoretical and experimental study for the past decade~\cite{AMV18,HK10,QZ11,WBB14,OHP19,BBK19}.
 Recently, it has become clear that non-Hermiticity, a common element in open, dissipative systems~\cite{BB98,BBJ02,B07,EMK18}, can qualitatively modify key features of band topology (see Ref.~\cite{BBK19} for a review).
-This leads to a variety of fascinating phenomena, including the emergence of anomalous topological edge states~\cite{Lee16,XZB17,KEBB18,Xi18,YW18,XDW20,OKS20}, and the presence of exceptional lines (ELs)~\cite{ZDZ+19}, the non-Hermitian (NH) generalization of nodal lines along which the NH Hamiltonian is non-diagonalizable~\cite{XWD17,CB18,BCKB19,CSBB19,YH19,WRZ19,KBS19,YCF20,LSH+19}.
-In particular, at least two distinct classes of NH metals have been theoretically identified, one with ELs protected by NH symmetries that reduce the co-dimension of exceptional points (EPs)~\cite{BCKB19,Yoshida2019}, the other featuring nodal band structures and ELs with intrinsic, symmetry-independent topology~\cite{CSBB19}.
-These NH metals are in sharp contrast to their Hermitian, semimetal counterparts, where ELs and Fermi surfaces are lower in dimension, respectively reduced to isolated points and Fermi arcs~\cite{FWD16,BYL17,Ezawa17,TM18,ZPY18}.
-While nodal band structures in both Hermitian and NH settings have seen a great surge of experimental interest recently~\cite{YLY18,SHN19,ZLL19,XYQ20,CLP20}, a systematic study of NH metals and the topological stability of the corresponding band structure is still lacking.
+This leads to a variety of fascinating phenomena, including the emergence of anomalous topological edge states~\cite{Lee16,XZB17,KEBB18,Xi18,YW18,XDW20,OKS20,ZLL+21}, and the presence of exceptional lines (ELs)~\cite{ZDZ+19}, the non-Hermitian (NH) generalization of nodal lines along which the NH Hamiltonian is nondiagonalizable~\cite{XWD17,MG+18,CB18,BCKB19,CSBB19,YH19,WRZ19,KBS19,YCF20,LSH+19,BN+20}.
+In particular, at least two distinct classes of NH metals have been theoretically identified, one with ELs protected by NH symmetries that reduce the codimension of exceptional points (EPs)~\cite{BCKB19,Yoshida2019}, the other featuring nodal band structures and knotted ELs with intrinsic, symmetry-independent topology~\cite{CSBB19}.
+These NH metals are in sharp contrast to their Hermitian, semimetal counterparts, where ELs and Fermi surfaces are reduced to isolated Weyl points and surface Fermi arcs, respectively~\cite{FWD16,BYL17,Ezawa17,TM18,ZPY18}.
+While nodal band structures in both Hermitian and NH settings have seen a great surge of experimental interest recently~\cite{BWR+16,YLY18,SHN19,ZLL19,XYQ20,CLP20}, a systematic study of unconventional NH metals and their topological stability is still lacking.